VilShiro/MCBJava/README.md

 > _Publishing to Maven Central with version 2.0 release_

+Please give my repository a ⭐, it will help me know that someone is using it

 <!-- TOC -->
   * [Installation](#installation)
   * [Get started(Only for Bot class)](#get-startedonly-for-bot-class)